-1.3.3 We are increasingly likely to see geospatial information in demand to assist this new ecosystem, acting as a platform that will support the evolution of this connected ecosystem over the next five to ten years.
-The emergence and use of precise location information in this way offers great opportunities and will see it form a core part of information technology infrastructure, but, use in this way will also present geospatial management challenges over the coming years.
+1.3.4 We are increasingly likely to see geospatial information in demand to assist the evolution of this connected ecosystem over the next five to ten years.
+The emergence and use of precise location information in this way offers great opportunities and will see it form a core part of information technology infrastructure.
+Nevertheless, use in this way will also present geospatial management challenges over the coming years.